 Soundtracks which I composed, performed, arranged, engineered, mixed, edited.
 For a few of the following videos I also did the final sound mixdown and mastering.

 Tesla Earth Day video, featuring a unique customized Model S, which addresses extinction and air pollution.
 2015

 Coalesse furniture brand video produced by Tolleson Design.
 2012

 Vision Video for the Unity Lab, a cutting-edge laboratory which utilizes innovative technology and transformational programs to promote Unity and Diversity.
 2010

 It follows 3 stories of how students in high schools & colleges are fighting back against racism, hate violence, and bullying.

-Video of the Musee Mecanique by Jeff Diehl for “Spots Unknown” 2011
+Musee Mecanique by Jeff Diehl for “Spots Unknown” 2011

 A Spots Unknown Video about Masterworks Woodworking, who salvage condemned city trees and then build beautiful bicycles out of them.
 Directed and edited by Jeff Diehl, 2011

-A powerful PBS documentary produced by Not In Our Town, which tells the story of an anti immigrant murder in a small village on Long Island, and how it affects and brings a community together.
+Intro sequence to the powerful PBS documentary produced by Not In Our Town, which tells the story of an anti immigrant murder in a small village on Long Island, and how it affects and brings a community together.
 2011

-Stories in Video Demo Reel, 2012
+Stories in Video, Demo Reel, 2012